jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.1.md

 From the Absorption History rules:

->During setup when you reveal Mimic as your Main Character, you’ll also rMimic as evel  Level er in your Absorption History.
+>During setup when you reveal cter, you’ll also rMimic as evel  Level er in your Absorption History.
 Mimic gains its Keyword and Super powers only when the game begins.

 When the game begins, it is past the point when you would have needed to resolve any setup powers.